pvillanueva01/pv-jekyll-baseline-theme/README.md

 https://fontawesome.com/get-started

-- Download from site, add to list of scripts to be minified
 - current version: 5.0.6
+- Download from site

+a. add to list of scripts to be minified (large file size)
+b. add path in config, import into main.scss
+c. include overrides in libs/_vars.scss

 ## Asset Building